The Tango Family Tree

 The Roots of Tango

 The antecedents of the tango are difficult to trace, but may include ● the African candombe, or ● a Spanish tango, possibly of Gypsy origin, that may have been brought to Argentina by touring Zarzuela theatre companies or the many Roma immigrants from Spain, or ● the Cuban habanera ("dance of Havana"), or ● an evolution from European social dances brought to Argentina by immigrants, or ● one of the many dances of the gauchos (the gato, chifras, pericon, chacarera or estilitos).
-Or more likely, ● a hybrid combination of some of those possibilities.
+And most likely, ● a hybrid combination of some of those possibilities, as these diverse subcultures intermingled in the Argentine barros.

 The roots of tango are not known with certainty because it was created by the disenfranchised poor, who lived in the arrabales, or outskirts, of Buenos Aires.
 These barrios were primarily immigrant slums, that expanded with a migration from the pampas as farms failed or were taken over by the land barons.
 Free from the support or control of the city government, the surrounding arrabales developed their own unique subculture of the dispossessed, and it was here that the tango evolved.
 When a dance arises from a disfranchised subculture, the roots are especially vague because these developments were rarely described by those in the inner city who could record events for posterity.